rust-lang/rust/active/0000-remove-crate-id.md

 The intent of CrateId and its support has become unclear over time as the initial impetus, `rustpkg`, has faded over time.
 With `cargo` on the horizon, doubts have been cast on the compiler's support for dealing with crate versions and friends.
-The goal of this RFC is to "dumb down" the compiler's knowledge about the identity of a crate to allow cargo to do all the necessary heavy lifting.
+The goal of this RFC is to simplify the compiler's knowledge about the identity of a crate to allow cargo to do all the necessary heavy lifting.